rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ### take(<span class="text-info">HASH</span> propertyMap)
 Enable the scanner and start capturing the barcode automatically.
 On Motorola Solutions' devices the amount of time to scan the barcode is defined by the scanTimeout property.
-On iPhone and Android if a barcode is found, the user can confirm barcode recognition, or continue to try to recognize the barcode.
+On Android if a barcode is found, the user can confirm barcode recognition, or continue to try to recognize the barcode.
 When the user confirms or cancels, the callback is called.
 Once the callback has been called the barcode hardware is disabled.This method will work only on scanners which support soft scan.

 ####Parameters
 <ul><li>propertyMap : <span class='text-info'>HASH</span> <span class='label label-info'>Optional</span><p>Provide a set of properties to configure the scanner, for example enable specific symbologies or check digits.
 Valid `properties` for this parameter are the properties avaliable to this API module. <a href='#Properties'>Check the property section</a> Not providing properties to this function will use the scanner's default properties, or those previously set on the Scanner instance.</p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>